THE YEAR I BECAME A FOOD BLOGGER

 -I didn’t enter into food blogging with a desire to make any money or to become popular or to compete.
 If you are considering becoming a blogger for these reasons, don’t.
 Your readers will pick up on it and you’ll get burnt out.
 You should blog because it’s a natural extension of who you are and because you love to do it.
 Whether money or popularity come, they should be perks, not motivators.
 This is a tough industry out of which to make a career.
 It absolutely does happen, but you have to have the love of blogging and your subject matter to get you and your readers through the long haul.

 -Post consistently and often.
+This is important while you’re getting established as a blogger.
 Of course, quality trumps quantity.
 Don’t publish a throw-away post just to put something out there.
 Consistently post quality material on a schedule, so there becomes a rhythm for you and your readers.
 Resist the urge to post things as soon as you write them, at any time of day or night.
-Schedule your posts to be published at the same time every time.
-I schedule my posts to go live at midnight Alaska time, so they’re up and ready when the East Coast wakes up in the morning (4 hours ahead of me).
+Try to schedule your posts to be published at the same time every time.
+I often schedule my posts to go live at midnight Alaska time, so they’re up and ready when the East Coast wakes up in the morning (4 hours ahead of me).
 If I posted at 8pm, a good deal of the country would be sleeping and if I waited until I got up in the morning, it would be halfway into the day for many of my readers and I would have missed their morning internet traffic.
 In the same way, I have a rhythm with how I publicize my posts on social media and sharing sites, respond to emails and comments, etc. This takes planning and discipline, but it’s worth it.
 Your readers need to know they can count on you to show up.

 -Create community.
 I launched my Alaska from Scratch Facebook page, Twitter, and Pinterest accounts in the middle of February, four months after I began my blog.
 In hindsight, I would have done it sooner, probably two months in.
 Early on, I felt that I wasn’t entitled to begin publicizing my blog on social media (other than my personal accounts with friends I already had) until I was better established as a blogger.
 However, I now know that those social media outlets are a huge means to becoming better established.
 Get connected, find your audience, and create a community of readers and fellow bloggers.
 Genuinely care about what your readers like and dislike, ask them questions, respond to their comments and concerns, and interact with them daily.
 Share inspiring tips, photos, other sites you love, and insight into your day-to-day life with your fans.